msiddiqui44/large-scale-ml-math371/project3/README.md

 ## How to Run
 CIFAR-10 is automatically downloaded via `torchvision`.
 Run each notebook in Jupyter.
 Use lower epochs for testing.

-## Note
-Do **not** include local CIFAR-10 `.tar.gz` files in the repo — they are large and unnecessary.
-The code downloads data on its own.